 With a new telescope, one of the first steps is to align the finderscope.
-So you look through the finder scope to line it up with a distant tower or antennae and try to adjust the screws accordingly.
-The thing is it’s a tad tricky to align in the right direction.
+So you look through the finder scope to line it up with a distant tree, tower, or antennae.
+The thing is it’s a tad tricky.
 The image is back to front or upside down or both!
 You can work with it, but a simple change can save that stretching of the brain when using the scope to find night sky objects in the future.
 Here’s what to know.

 It can be a surprise the first time you look through a telescope or a finder scope to realize the image is upside down (inverted).
 The image is different from what you see with a naked eye.
 It will be reversed left to right, upside down, at a strange angle, or all of these.
 Don’t worry.
 Optics work that way.
 All telescopes show a non-rectified image.

 (It could be reversed left to right, if the focuser has a diagonal in it.)

 Binoculars differ to this in that they are designed so that the image is the right side up.

 Your finder scope is not upside down but rather the image you see through the finder scope is opposite to what you see with the naked eye.
 This is because humans have this ability to invert the image received by our eyes to ‘right side’ up.
 More on that below.

 How to fix an inverted image on a telescope